 This had been one of the grandest rites in one’s lifetime, representing a turning point of becoming an adult ready to take on specific responsibilities.

 In a Traditional Chinese Wedding, tying a strand of the new couple’s hair together was a meaningful ceremony, meaning they would be connected forever.

 In the former Polygamy society, only one’s wife was qualified to have this Bind Up Hair Rite with her husband; other inferior concubines were not allowed to do so.

 Therefore, in ancient Chinese history, cutting off a wisp of one’s hair and giving it to someone implied sincere love and willingness to commit.

-In Neolithic times, Zan was used to fasten and tie hair.
-Since the disheveled hair was impolite and coarse in ancient tradition of China.
+In the Neolithic era, Zan was used to fasten and tie hair since the disheveled hair was impolite and coarse in the ancient tradition of China.

-Zan could be made of different materials such as bone, stone, pottery, shell, bamboo, timber, horn, jade, copper, silver or gold.
+Zan could be made of materials such as bone, stone, pottery, shell, bamboo, timber, horn, jade, copper, silver, or gold.

 The end of the hairpin was usually decorated with beautiful flowers or lucky animals.

 Double Stringed Hairpin — Chai